The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

 I am not the biggest fan; I have to admit.

-But I include it because it is a great budget option, and if you don’t mind neighbors facilities and shared kitchens then this could be the perfect option for you.
-It is an excellent way to meet other travellers who will share their experiences with you.
+But I include it because it is a great budget option, and if you don’t mind shared kitchens then this could be the perfect option for you.
+It is an excellent way to meet other travellers, and a popular chose for solo travellers looking to interact.

-And it was a castle.
-Burg Stahleck is a 12th-century fortified castle in the Rhine Valley, Germany and the kids were beyond excited when I told them my plans.
+And it was a castle, Burg Stahleck, a 12th-century fortified castle in the Rhine Valley, Germany and the kids were beyond excited when I told them my plans.

-It was situated above the medieval village of Bacharach and sat overlooking the Rhine.
+It is sits perched above the medieval village of Bacharach and overlooks the Rhine.
 Seated in the courtyard with a cup of wine in my hand (purchased from the front desk for €3) and watching the sunset over the river below, was a magical experience.

-Our family room could have fit eight people, all in bunks, and included a basic ensuite bathroom.
+Our family room could have fit eight people, all in bunks, and included a basic private bathroom.

 The only problem I had is that I am relatively tall and didn’t quite fit into the top bunk very well and it was under the sloping roof.